pijll/18xx-unified-rules/games/18Chesapeake.md

 During a SDR turn,
 a player may
-sell certificates, then buy a certificate, and then sell certificates;
+sell certificates, then buy a certificate;
 or pass.

 ### Buying